kermitt2/delft/Readme.md

 * benchmark with OntoNotes 5 (English and other languages) and French NER

+* Reimplement (Peters and al., 2018) with their BiLM embeddings

+* Align the CoNLL corpus tokenization (CoNLL corpusis "pre-tokenized", but we might not want to follow this tokenization logic)

 __Production stack__:

 * see how efficiently feed and execute those Keras/Tensorflow models with DL4J/Java